bhavyabhagerathi/SQL-Parser-Impl-for-Vengage-AI/README.md

 Click on Cell in navigation bar and select Run All option.
 You can see the implementation and results for all the given commands.

+Separate SQL-like parsing functions have been written for each of the given commands to avoid confusion and increase clarity.